ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 So why did I buy a 40% keyboard?
 An ortholinear one, no less?
 No, seriously, why the fuck would someone who writes code buy a keyboard that doesn't have dedicated keys for numbers or critical symbols like `` `, -, =, [, ], \ ``?

 To the wider world, where to find the "missing" keys on a 60% layout is a solved problem with several freely available solutions.
 Take the HHKB-style arrow keys (`[;'/`), accessed via a Function key made from splitting right Shift.
 This "solution" always felt like a compromise to me.
-It forces an awkward reach for the pinky to anchor on the Fn key, then requires you to pivot your entire hand to hit the arrows.
+It forces an awkward reach for the pinky to anchor on the Fn key, then requires you to pivot your hand to hit the arrows.
 Need Page Up?
 That's an even deeper, more strained reach, all while your pinky is held hostage.

 If the goal is maximizing speed and ergonomics, this ain't it.

-My theory was that the real solution was hiding in plain sight on the *other side of the board*: the prime, underutilized real estate of the Caps Lock key.
-By turning it into a layer key, I could get true home-row navigation with `IJKL` with no pinky strain.
+I (and many others also) figured that a better solution was hiding in plain sight on the *other side of the board*: the prime, underutilized real estate of the dumbfuck Caps Lock key.
+By turning it into a layer key instead, I could get true home-row navigation with `IJKL` with no pinky strain.
 That simple idea quickly snowballed.
 I pulled in other essentials like Backspace, Delete, Enter, and modifiers to where I could reach with my left hand, building an entire layer that was not just a workaround for missing keys, but a genuine ergonomic upgrade over their standard positions.
 I almost never, for example, use my dedicated Backspace key anymore: Caps Lock + `d` for Backspace is always faster and more ergonomic.

-But I was stuck in a rut.
-My setup was good, but I knew it could be better.
+My setup was good, but I was stuck in a rut.
+I knew it could be better.
 I wanted my home row to do more, but I had also reached the limits of my knowledge and capacity with the Vial software.

 To get to the next level, I needed to go back to school.
 I saw the Planck as a ticket out of my comfort zone: a masterclass in constraint-driven design.
 By stripping away so many keys and adding thumb keys to (somewhat) compensate, the Planck forces you to fundamentally reconsider core aspects of the layout.
 Where does Enter go?
 Backspace?
 Where's the fucking right Shift?
 How do you remember where all the symbols are‽‽